-Learn About Metal Alloys
+Metal Alloys Explained

-Examples of common alloys include:
+Examples of common alloys:

 Accepted standard compositions include the purity levels of constituent elements (based on weight content).
 The makeup, as well as mechanical and physical properties of common alloys, are standardized by international organizations such ISO, SAE International, and ASTM International.

 Some metal alloys are naturally occurring and require little processing to be converted into industrial grade materials.
 Ferro-alloys such as Ferro-chromium and Ferro-silicon, for instance, are produced by smelting mixed ores and are used in the production of various steels.
 Yet, one would be mistaken to think that alloying metals is a simple process.
 For example, if one were to simply mix molten aluminum with molten lead, they'd find that the two would separate into layers, much like oil and water.

-Commercial and trade alloys, however, generally require greater processing and are most often formed by mixing molten metals in a controlled environment.
+Commercial and trade alloys generally require greater processing and are most often formed by mixing molten metals in a controlled environment.
 The procedure for combining molten metals or mixing metals with nonmetals varies greatly depending on the properties of the elements being used.

 While elements like the refractory metals are stable at high temperatures, others begin to interact with their environment, which can affect purity levels and, ultimately, the alloy quality.
 Often in such cases, intermediate alloys must be prepared in order to persuade elements to combine.

 Sources: Street, Arthur. & Alexander, W. O. 1944.
 Metals in the Service of Man.
 11th Edition (1998).